telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/map.md

 Fired when a marker has been created and is about to be displayed.
 Cancelling the event will prevent the marker from being shown.

+Use [markerActivate](#events-markerActivate) if you need to access the marker DOM element.

 > Markers are automatically created for GeoJSON Point geometries.
 If the markerCreated event is cancelled a regular shape (circle) will be created instead.